Dreando/exc1/README.md

 ### Building & running

 To just build, type in the terminal `./gradlew build` from the project directory.
 This also runs tests.
 Tu build and run, type in the terminal `./gradlew bootRun` from the project directory.
+By default, this runs on port 8080.

 ### API